 Clearer example: I buy something. that can be anything- from groceries to household stuff, to yoga pants.

-Stuff arrives: not as expected. example: some of the tomatoes are too ripe. yoga pants fit- but there is the butt issue. slippers are a tad too tight.
+Stuff arrives: not as expected.
+For example some of the tomatoes are too ripe. yoga pants fit- but there is the butt issue.
+The slippers are a tad too tight.
 I think you get the picture.

 The stoic scenario: I order stuff- groceries, apparel, household stuff.

-I expect those worst case scenarios+ I accept them.
+I expect that worst-case scenarios+ I accept them.

 I choose whether to make a plan B right away- or wait to see the actual results- and then use my plan B. either way- I accept that a plan B will have to be used.

 Stuff arrives: as expected- 25% missing/bad fitting etc.